 The fund financial statements for the governmental funds are provided on pages 17 through 20.
 The focus of the City's governmental funds is to provide information regarding near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the City's financing requirements.
-In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+Unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The General Fund is the chief operating fund of the City.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$29.3.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$39.6.
 As a measure of the General Fund's liquidity it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures and other financing uses.
-Unassigned fund balance represents 88.5% of total General Fund expenditures and other financing uses, while total fund balance represents 120.6% of the same amount.
+Unassigned fund balance represents 117.9% of total General Fund expenditures and other financing uses, while total fund balance represents 150.0% of the same amount.

-The fund balance of the City's General Fund increased by \$5.3 during the current fiscal year.
-When comparing budget to actual, this was due to a \$0.6 increase in total revenues and \$4.7 net decrease in total expenditures and other financing sources (uses).
-Contributing factors to the increase in revenues include \$0.6 for franchise fees primarily while other revenue increases were offset by other revenue decreases.
-The decrease in total expenditures is the result of \$6.1 in unspent monies related to position vacancies and benefits savings, supplies, travel, and capital outlay offset by a \$1.4 increase in appropriations of prior year reserves.
+The fund balance of the City's General Fund increased by \$10.3 during the current fiscal year.
+When comparing budget to actual, this was due to a \$5.8 increase in total revenues and \$4.5 net decrease in total expenditures and other financing sources (uses).
+Contributing factors to the increase in revenues include \$2.7 for utility taxes and franchise fees, \$2.5 for intergovernmental, and \$0.3 for both fines & forfeitures and miscellaneous, respectively.
+The decrease in total expenditures is the result of \$7.9 in unspent monies related to position vacancies and benefits savings, supplies, travel, and capital outlay, \$6.0 decrease in transfers out offset by unused appropriations from prior year reserves of \$9.4.

-The General Capital Projects Fund had a decrease in the fund balance from the prior year of \$10.3; the fund balance went from \$24.9 in fiscal year 2019 to \$14.6 in fiscal year 2020.
-When comparing budget to actual, this net decrease is attributed to a \$0.5 decrease in intergovernmental revenues and a \$14.8 decrease in capital expenditures due to the timing of projects being started and completed and \$0.2 increase in transfers in offset by unused appropriations from prior year reserves of \$24.8.
+The General Capital Projects Fund had an increase in the fund balance from the prior year of \$23.5; the fund balance went from \$14.6 in fiscal year 2020 to \$38.1 in fiscal year 2021.
+When comparing budget to actual, this increase is attributed to a \$21.6 increase in charges for services and a \$23.7 decrease in capital expenditures due to the timing of projects offset by \$7.3 decrease in transfers in and unused appropriations from prior year reserves of \$14.5.
+The large increase was due to the transfer of development rights for the Estates at Aqualina project.

-The Law Enforcement Fund has a total fund balance of \$6.3 in which most of it is held in cash and investments.
+The Law Enforcement Fund has a total fund balance of \$6.2 in which most of it is held in cash and investments.